ChillerPerser/ES6Stack/README.md

     Production:
     Runs "clean" and then "scripts", "sass:build" and "images" in parallel.
+### test
+    Testing is available through AVAjs.
+Using the "test" environment defined for babel.

+# Tests
+Tests are located under the "test" folder.
+Using AVAjs

 # Version
 To raise the Version use one of these: